 So, what does that look like in real life?
-Here I’m going to turn to TED Talks, because that’s an easy, quick way for you to go see these messages at work.
-Some great examples of “Why?” type messages are Malcolm Gladwell’s “The Unheard Story of David and Goliath,” Jill Bolte Taylor’s “My Stroke Of Insight,” I would also include Nilofer Merchant’s talk, “Got A Meeting?
+Here I’m going to turn to TED Talks because that’s an easy, quick way for you to go see these types of messages at work.
+Some great examples of “Why?” types of messages are Malcolm Gladwell’s “The Unheard Story of David and Goliath,” Jill Bolte Taylor’s “My Stroke Of Insight,” I would also include Nilofer Merchant’s talk, “Got A Meeting?
 Take a Walk” talk here.
 Now, that sounds like a “How?” talk based on its title, but if you look for the Red Thread in that, you’ll see that she’s really establishing the case for a new Problem.

 What are some “What now?” talks to go look for?
 The number one TED Talk of all time, Ken Robinson’s “Do Schools Kill Creativity?” is absolutely a “What now?” talk.
 As is Amy Cuddy’s talk, “Your Body Language May Shape Who You Are.”
 If you’re looking for a short talk to see this in play, then look for Melissa Marshall’s “Talk Nerdy To Me” talk.

 And “How?” talks?
-Well, this is where one of my all time favorites comes in, and that’s Joe Smith’s “How To Use A Paper Towel.”
-You could also check out “How To Make Stress Your Friend” from Kelly McGonigal.
+Well, this is where one of my all-time favorites comes in, and that’s Joe Smith’s “How To Use A Paper Towel.”
+You could also check out “How To Make Stress Your Friend” by Kelly McGonigal.

 So the next time you’re trying to figure out, “Well, how do I pitch this message?”
 Remember, start with that question, “Who is this message really for?”
 And once you know that, then you’ll understand which of those three questions they most need an answer to.
 Why?
 What Now?
 Or, How?

 Now, to make sure you’re capturing everybody in the audience, make sure that you’re always including the answers to all three questions in your message.
 The Goal, the Problem, the Idea, the Change, and, if appropriate, the Actions.
 But then, spend most of your time on where most of the people that you want to reach need that time spent.
-And that will leave you with a, Why?
-What now? or How? type message.
+And that will leave you with Why?
+What now? or How? types of messages.